nicolepastt/crewmates/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] I added box shadow that displays the same color as to what the user shows.

 ## Video Walkthrough